Codecademy/docs/content/uiux/concepts/accessibility/accessibility.md

 ---
 Title: 'Accessibility'
-Description: 'Accessibility refers to designing devices, products, and environments such that individuals with disabilities or sensory impairments can successfully use the device or product.'
+Description: 'Accessibility refers to designing devices, products, and environments such that individuals with disabilities or sensory impairments can successfully use them.'
 Subjects:
   - 'Web Design'
 Tags: